InspiredVoltage-IVolt/SimplMessage/README.md

             // Create the client
             var client = new SimplMessageClient();

-            // Make the client connect automatically
+            // Automatically discover the server and connect client.AutoConnect();
-            client.AutoConnect();

             // Wait until the connection is actually made